 - Use motion sensor switches and timers to turn exterior lights on and off automatically.

 - Ceiling fans cost pennies to operate and can lower the temperature in a room by up to 2 degrees.
 In the winter, reverse them to force warm air down.

 Talk to an MCAP specialist about your plans to create an energy smart home.
 We can help finance a new furnace or air conditioning purchase.
 Call today.

 Ready to earn this month's ballot for a chance to win 1 of 5 FREE mortgage payment giveaways?

-Read our March article.
+Read our April article.
 Then LOG IN to answer a question about it or to complete a quick survey.